homebaseio/homebase-react/README.md

   // The only schema currently supported is:
   // `type: 'ref'` which is a relationship and
   // `unique: 'identity` which enforces a uniqueness constraint
-  // and let's you lookup entites by their unique attributes.
+  // and let's you lookup entities by their unique attributes.
   schema: {
     todo: {
       project: { type: 'ref' },